News Explorer

 3. Click on 'Delete selected folder' button.

-In the iOS version of News Explorer, you have following folder and subscription management options:
+In the iOS version of News Explorer, you have following folder management options:

 • Add a new folder:

-1. Tap on the + icon at the bottom of the feed subscriptions list.
+1. Tap on the + icon at the bottom of the feeds list.

 2. Tap Add new Folder.